System-Engineering-Group-9/system-engineering-group-9.github.io/docs/uiDesign.md

 In our initial dashboard, page descriptions were vague and did not clearly explain their functionality.
 During demos with teachers from NAS during “AI for Good Showcase”, several questions arose about the meaning of different pages, highlighting this issue.

 **Improvements:**
+- We have added a step guide on the homepage to guide through the setup process.
 - We revised page descriptions to use clearer and more descriptive wording, reducing confusion and ensuring teachers could navigate the dashboard with ease.
+- Redesign the frontend for a better user experience

 <div class="row">
   <div class="col">